grafana/mimir/pkg/scheduler/DESIGN.md

 ##### Sample Benchmark Results

 Results for the test scenarios are shown twice, once by query component and once by tenant ID.
-The `tenant-querier -> query component round-robin tree` is the Phase 1 solution and the `worker-queue prioritization -> tenant-querier tree` is the Phase 2 solution.
+The `tenant-querier -> query component round-robin tree` is Solution 1 and the `worker-queue prioritization -> tenant-querier tree` Solution 2.

 ```text
 Results by query component: